-Do You Need a LinkedIn Profile?
+Do You Really Need a LinkedIn Profile?

 Yes.
-Even if you choose not to spend a lot of time on LinkedIn—or any time at all— it does make sense to take about 30 minutes and set up your complete LinkedIn profile.
-Then, make an appointment on your calendar to check in on it every six months or so, and update with any big new accomplishments.
-(As well as those scheduled check-ins with your profile, update it any time you switch jobs.)
+Even if you choose not to spend a lot of time on LinkedIn—or any time at all—take about 30 minutes and set up your complete LinkedIn profile.
+Then make an appointment on your calendar to check in on it every six months or so, and update with any big new accomplishments.
+In addition to those scheduled check-ins with your profile, of course you should update it anytime you switch jobs.

-Having a LinkedIn account also means that you can use the site to research companies, interviewers, recruiters, and hiring managers — this is helpful before submitting applications and showing up to interviewers.
+Recruiters and hiring managers use LinkedIn to search for candidates, so if you don't have a presence on the site, you won't come up during searches.
+Having a LinkedIn account also means that you can use the site to research companies, interviewers, recruiters, and hiring managers, which is helpful before submitting applications and showing up to interviews.

-Why LinkedIn Could Waste Your Time
+Why LinkedIn Could Waste Your Time and Money

 How to Make LinkedIn Work for You

-Start with the basics.
 LinkedIn is not going to work for you if you don’t identify yourself.
 Setting up a LinkedIn profile with “Private Profile” or “Human Resources Manager” (if you're seeking applicants) instead of your name and asking someone to connect isn't going to be effective.

 If confidentiality is a concern, do not worry.
 LinkedIn is one of the most private social networks.
 Connect only with people you know well.
 Be strategic if you’re job searching while employed, and don’t announce it to your connections.
 There are ways you can job search confidentially without jeopardizing your current position.